 Dexter: Not really applicable to the title character, but for Miguel, definitely the murder of Ellen.
 Total violation of The Code.

 And how about Lila killing Doakes?

-Though one could argue that Dexter himself crossed it by allowing the death of La Guerta to proceed, thus permanently corrupting her sister, all out of self-preservation.
+Though one could argue that Dexter himself crossed it by allowing the death of La Guerta to proceed, thus permanently corrupting his sister, all out of self-preservation.

 Doctor Who: Word of God confirms that in the serial The Time Meddler, the Vikings did, in fact, rape Edith.

 In Dragonfire, Kane has the tourists, passers-through, and residents herded into a spacecraft and blows it to Kingdom Come.

 In The Curse of Fenric, Millington locks two men up in a cellar, leaving them to their Haemovorey death.

 One could arguer "Logopolis" for the Master.
 Yes before he had manipulated, threatened, and killed lots and lots of people, but compared to the number of people The Doctor had manipulated, threatened and killed, they were basically even, and before Delgado died he was even supposed to have a Death Equals Redemption plot.
 And then, when he gets a proper new body again, he destroys one-third of the universe, including the home planet of one the Doctor's companion.
 And the new body he got is the corpse of said companion's father.
 After that, there was really no going back for him.

 The Name of the Doctor and its followup, The Day of the Doctor reveal that an incarnation of the Doctor was forced to cross the horizon in order to end the Time War.
 In doing so, he refused to accept the name Doctor, and his later incarnations effectively disowned him.
 Day of the Doctor, however, reveals that events played out differently than the Doctor remembered, and he never actually crossed the Moral Event Horizon at all.